 Article 7 of the Constitution guarantees the freedom of assembly and of demonstration, subject to "respect for the law, for public order, for good morals and for the human person".

 The Constitution does not specifically regulate the use of force by the police or other law enforcement agencies.

-A referendum on a new Constitution is scheduled to be held by 2010 at the latest.
+A referendum on a new Constitution was scheduled to be held by 2020 at the latest.

 |1966 Covenant on Civil and Political Rights (ICCPR)||State Party|